Aggre7/Aggre7/README.md

 - ⚡ That Being Said I Lead and Manage a team in charge of delivering Enterprise solutions using SpringBoot due to its Exceptional Capabilities, Postgres+Cassandra; (the best) CQRS duo and the rest mentioned below.
 I'm also a part time mentor as I unblock, review and help ship code that are Results and Product Oriented.

-- 👨‍💻 On a side note I'm still waiting on `GPT-6` to Fine-tune Spotify and give my car `Bumblebee-Style` `Speech Synthesis`
+- 👨‍💻 On a side note I'm still waiting on `GPT-6` to Fine-tune Spotify and give my car `Low-Latency` `Bumblebee-Style` `Speech Synthesis`

 - 🔭 After all, Reality is Just a Wrapper For Information Distribution on our Kardashev Gradient Ascent.